Abolishing zero rating regime: Rifts between FBR, textile sector persist

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Differences persist among the FBR and textile sector tycoons over the exact size of liquidity crunch and volume of refunds in case of abolishing the zero rating regime for textile and other export oriented sectors during the next budget for 2019-20.
+ISLAMABAD: Differences persist among the FBR and textile sector tycoons over exact size of liquidity crunch and volume of refunds in case of abolishing of zero rating regime for textile and other export oriented sectors during the next budget for 2019-20.

 Pakistan has agreed with the IMF to jack up tax collection target of Rs5,550 billion in the next budget for 2019-20 against revised projection of Rs4,150 billion.
-It will require a growth of 35 percent in tax revenues and it cannot be achieved with the status quo approach.
-Under the IMF programme, the government is committed to do away with zero rating regime for five export-oriented sectors, including textile, garments, carpets, surgical and sports goods.
+It will require a growth of 35 percent in tax revenues and it cannot be achieved with status quo approach.
+Under the IMF programme, the government is committed to do away with zero rating regime for five export oriented sector including textile, garments, carpets, surgical and sports goods.

 One top official who is part of ongoing parleys between the FBR and textile sector told The News on Sunday night that total sale of textile sector was estimated at $23 billion to $24 billion including $12 to $13 billion exports and remaining $8 to $10 billion domestic consumption.
 In rupee term total value of textile sector stood at Rs3.4 trillion.
 Now here the differences emerged as the textile sector argued that its domestic sale was much less and major chunk was utilised for exports.
 With abolishing of zero rating regime that will translate into imposition of 17 percent General Sales Tax (GST) will result into liquidity crunch of Rs7,00 billion with effect of stuck up refunds.
 However, the FBR has estimated that the stuck up refunds with 17 percent GST on whole value chain of Rs3.4 trillion will result into liquidity crunch of maximum amounting to Rs150 to Rs200 billion on basis of time lag of two months.
 If the stuck up refunds could not be cleared in two months, the FBR could be held responsible.